 The difference is rest—creating intentional roadblocks to break my momentum, so that I can own my days rather than deplete myself chasing after them.

-Below are a few practices that help me to own my day instead of letting it happen to me.
+Below are a few practices that help me to own my day instead of letting it own me.
 Realistically, these don’t happen every night, but I try to carve out space for them at least two or so nights a week and I’ve found that when I do, my days feel slower in a good way—like I’m truly present in and savoring them.
 Hopefully you’ll find them helpful as well.

-UNWIND: While some nights you just have to get things done, schedule a few you don’t.
+While some nights you just have to get things done, schedule a few you don’t.
 In addition to the hustle and bustle, and running out to buy gifts and don ugly Christmas sweaters at white elephant gift exchanges, save space for a cozy night on the couch watching cheesy Hallmark classics, cocoa in hand.

-UNPLUG: An hour before bed, set your alarm and put that phone on airplane mode.
+An hour before bed, set your alarm and put that phone on airplane mode.
 Nothing about responding to texts and scanning social media until the minute before lights out sets you up for a restful sleep, and neither does the blue light electronics emit.
 Set your phone on the opposite side of the room from your bed—it will help out the snooze button-prone like myself, and set you up for an unhurried morning.

-UNCLOG: Treat yourself to an at home face mask.
+Treat yourself to an at home face mask.
 Taking that extra step beyond a normal face wash is a super effective way to break your momentum.
 You’ll feel pampered and plus, hashtag self-care—v vogue rn.
 Then, switch that iPhone for a good read, and a hot cup of chamomile tea.

-UNLOAD: Spend a few minutes writing out your to-do list and schedule for the next day, so those thoughts aren’t floating around in your head like unruly flyaway baby hairs.
+Spend a few minutes writing out your to-do list and schedule for the next day, so those thoughts aren’t floating around in your head like unruly flyaway baby hairs.
 There’s a reason they call it a brain dump.
 Then, do a heart dump, taking your praises and petitions before God—the deep sleep comes when you’ve given it all over to Him.

 Clearly still getting the hang of this whole photography thing. 😉 In other news, this Rare Earth Masque by Kiehl's has got to be the best at home mask I've ever used!